forestgrape/coronavirus/1_introduction/suggestions.md

 * ### Distancing
     Distancing reduces infection risk.

-* ### No Dry Air
-    Dry air increases the transmission of coronaviruses since:
-     * In dry air, both dust and particles with viruses stay longer in the air.
-     * Viruses survive better in dry air.
-     * Dry air increases the chance that a virus infection starts in the lungs, where it is more likely to cause a symptomatic or even severe disease.
-     * Dry air reduces the defences of the respiratory tract against pathogens.

-    In areas with indoor heating, drying the frequently washed cloths inside keeps the air humid.
-If the outside air is warm and dry the windows should be open always.

 * ### Hygiene
     Keep proper hygiene.
 Especially wash hands before eating and after toilet.
 Soap cleans most pathogens and usually destroys enveloped viruses such as coronaviruses or influenza.
 Hygiene is important because many pathogens are transmitted through fomites.
 Pathogens can cause tissue damage and/or weaken the immune system.
 E.g. common cold viruses attempt to weaken the immune system [[kikkert](../4_immunological/immune_evasion.md#kikkert)] and therefore can induce an increased infection risk.
 Additionally many infections can burden or even be harmful (as harmful as Covid) and even if harmless it is often hard to distinguish them from mild SARS-2 infections.

     But do NOT rely on hygiene alone, since the majority of severe Covid [transmissions occur through air](../5_epidemiological/transmission.md).

-* ### Transport
-  * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic. (written during shutdown in Spring 2020)
-  * Public transport: Ventilation, masks and distance if possible (in that order).